openwrt/packages/net/shadowsocks-libev/README.md

 	local_default		[bypass], forward, checkdst

 ss-rules now uses nft set for storing addresses/networks.
-Those set names are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin nft set support
+Those set names are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin nft set support.
+Note that while nftables set supports storing cidr networks when `interval` flag is on, it rejects elements with overlaping intervals.

-Note also that `src_ips_xx` and `dst_ips_xx` actually also accepts cidr network representation.
-Option names are retained in its current form for backward compatibility coniderations

 Extra nftables expressions can be specified with `nft_tcp_extra` and `nft_udp_extra` to apply ss_rules only to selected tcp/udp traffics.
 E.g. `tcp dport { 80, 443 }`, `udp dport 53`, etc.